 - A student experienced heart palpitations after mixing Red Bull with alcohol.

-With those points in mind, let’s showcase three things you need to know about why energy drinks are bad.
+With those points in mind, let’s showcase three things you need to know to answer the question, “Are energy drinks bad for you?”

 1. Energy Drinks Are Strong Acids

 Energy drinks can have pH values as low as 1.5, which is stronger than sulfuric acid and nearly as strong as battery acid.
 In one laboratory study, the acidity of Red Bull caused deeper tooth erosion than Coke, 100% apple juice, Diet Coke, and Gatorade,.
 An additional study found that energy drinks erode teeth twice as much as sports drinks.

 Acid intake is also potentially harmful to bone, muscle, and brain health.
 More than 25 studies have established that the body moves calcium away from cells and into the bloodstream to compensate for excess acidity.
 Although it is difficult to associate this with a specific disease such as osteoporosis, the cells that rely the most on calcium exist in the skeletal, muscular, and nervous systems.